 Difference between Analytical School and Historical School || Jurisprudence ||

-In this article, we will discuss the 12 difference between the Analytical School and Historical School of law in Jurisprudence in table form.
+In this article, we will discuss the 12 differences between the Analytical School of Jurisprudence and the Historical School of Jurisprudence in table form.

 The main founder of this school is John Austin and other supporters are Bentham, Salmond, Holland, H.L.A.
 Hart.

 Father of this School is Friedrich Karlvon Savigny and other Supporters are Sir Henry Maine, Montesquieu and Hugo.

 The main concept of this school is “law is command of the sovereign”.

 The main concept of this school is “Law is the spirit of people (Volksgeist), custom”.

 It deals with the analysis of the first principles of law as they exist in a legal system.